BigdogManLuo/HEFTcom24/readme.md

 ## Acknowledgements

 We would like to thank the organizers of HEFTCom2024 for providing the data and platform.
-We also thank Professor [Jethro Browell](https://github.com/jbrowell) and [Linwei Sang](https://github.com/sanglinwei) for their helpful suggestions on the research paper.